elemprod/lptask/test/POSIX/README.md

   - The minimum, average and maximum interval time error is calculated for each task in its handler call.
 The interval time error is the difference between the programmed and actual time interval between task handler calls.
-  - Any timer roll over or other math errors in the scheduler would detectable by a large interval error.
+  - Any timer math errors in the scheduler would detectable by a large interval error.
   - A non-repeating task is included to test errors which might be introduced as a result of restarting the task inside the  handler.
 The interval is set to a new random interval during each  handler call and the task restarted.
-  - The test stops after ~7 days and the results are reported to the console.